 Archiving and Preservation Policy

-The Medical Journal of Public Health (MJPH) is determined to make all its published research to be of access and secure and long term preserved.
-The Archiving and Preservation Policy explains how the journal secures its scholarly material in order that the users of the journals, researchers and institutions can obtain them today and in the future despite the technology transformation.
+The Medical Journal of Public Health (MJPH) is committed to ensuring that all published research remains accessible, secure, and preserved for the long term.
+This Archiving and Preservation Policy explains how the journal safeguards its scholarly content so that readers, researchers, and institutions can access it both now and in the future, regardless of technological changes.

 Why Archiving Matters